Rob Kardashian Slams Blac Chyna’s Record Deal

 Rob Kardashian has been making digs at his ex’s new $1 million record deal, according to sources close to the only boy in the Kardashian clan.
-Blac Chyna was recently spotted leaving Capital Record where it was reported she signed a 7 figure deal to create a rap album, and has her sights on being the next Nicki Minaj.
+Blac Chyna was recently spotted leaving Capital Records where it was reported she signed a seven-figure deal to create a rap album, and she is said to have her sights on being the next Nicki Minaj.
 But evidently, Rob Kardashian has been laughing about her plans, stating that he thinks she’s going to embarrass herself.

 A source close to Rob Kardashian spilled some of the tea on what Rob is thinking when it comes to his ex-fiancee’s new career.